d12frosted/elpa-mirror/melpa/idle-highlight-mode-readme.txt

 M-x idle-highlight-mode sets an idle timer that highlights all occurrences in the buffer of the word under the point.

-Enabling it in a hook is recommended.
-But you don't want it enabled for all buffers, just programming ones.
+Enabling it in a hook is recommended if you don't want it enabled for all buffers, just programming ones.

 Example: